fbpx

 Applying For Shakespeare In American Communities: Juvenile Justice

-Grants of $15,000 – $25,000 will be awarded to 6-10 applicants to support theater education programs that reach young people in the juvenile justice system.
+Grants of $15,000 – $25,000 will support theater education programs that reach young people in the juvenile justice system.

 A group of people in protective masks stand together in a clearing in the woods.
 Some are raising their hands and others are looking at pieces of paper.
 There are picnic benches and twinkling lights hanging around them.